-BTA 249 Business Systems Practicum 2 s.h.
+BTA 249 Business Systems Practicum 3 s.h.

-This is a capstone course for Business Technology and Applications students.
-It offers an experiential learning component completed on campus in the Model Office Center.
-Students will complete actual work projects for area non-profit agencies and FM departments.
-In addition, students will complete a semester long project that integrates Microsoft® Office software applications in a simulated business format.
-Students are required to work five hours per week in the Model Office Center on actual work assignments in addition to meeting one hour per week with the Instructor to discuss work projects.
+This is a capstone course for Business Technology and Applications students and is a restrictive elective option for Medical Administrative Assistant students.
+It offers an experiential learning component completed on campus in the model office center.
+Students will complete actual work projects for area non-profit agencies and FMCC departments.
+Additional simulated business or medical office projects may be included.
+Students are required to attend a two hour weekly seminar that includes professional development activities, client meetings, and work project planning.
+In addition, students must complete 45 hours during the semester working in the model office on scheduled projects.
+Prerequisite: BTA244 and BTA 248.
 Hours of class per week: 2.
+Model Office Lab Hours Required: 45.